 Overview

 Mike Kuzma advises companies on a diverse range of corporate transactions, developing agile solutions to assist with critical business elements ranging from entity setup and governance issues to asset and equity transactions.
-He also maintains a robust real estate practice in which he counsels owners, developers, landlords, and tenants on all aspects of complex commercial real estate transactions, including the leasing, purchase, and sale of real property.
-As part of his corporate practice, he represents foreign and domestic insurance companies before the Nebraska Department of Insurance, serving as local counsel in complying with applicable state and federal regulatory laws and corporate governance laws.
+He also maintains a robust real estate practice in which he counsels banks, owners, developers, syndicators, landlords, and commercial tenants on all aspects of complex commercial real estate transactions, including corporate structuring, leasing, purchase, debt financing, equity financing, and sale of real property.
+As part of his corporate practice, he represents foreign and domestic insurance companies and other regulated financial institutions before the Nebraska Department of Insurance and Nebraska Department of Banking and Finance, serving as local counsel in complying with applicable state and federal regulatory laws and corporate governance laws.

 In addition to his primary transactional focus areas, Mike has deep experience in antitrust, spending years working on the sprawling In Re Auto Parts Antitrust litigation.
 With an extensive background in Japanese eDiscovery forged early in his career, he works with a diverse client base across both the U.S. and Japan.
 He is a valuable asset when conducting due diligence or investigations involving Japanese language data and documents, having earned an Advanced Japanese Linguistics Certificate from the prestigious Japanese Ministry of Education’s Japanese Exchange and Teaching Program prior to his legal career.